phphd/exceptional-matcher/README.md

 Once you have done this, the middleware will take care of capturing exceptions and processing them.

-> If you are not using `Messenger` component, you can still leverage features of this package, since it gives you a
+> If you are not using `Messenger` component, you can still leverage features of this package, as it provides a
-> rigorously structured set of tools w/o depending on any particular implementation.
-Since `symfony/messenger` component
+> rigorously structured set of tools w/o any particular implementation dependencies.
+Installation of `symfony/messenger`
-> is optional, it won't be installed automatically if you don't need it.
+> is optional, and it won't be installed automatically if you don't need it.

 ## Quick Start 🎯

-First off, mark your message with `#[ExceptionalValidation]` attribute, as it is used by mapper to include the object for processing.
+First of all, you should mark a message with `#[ExceptionalValidation]` attribute.
+Mapper uses this to include the object for processing.

-Then you can define exceptions to the properties mapping using `#[Capture]` attributes.
+Then you should define exceptions-to-the-properties mapping with `#[Capture]` attributes.
-They declaratively describe what exceptions should match to what properties under what conditions.
+These declaratively describe what exceptions should match to what properties and under what conditions.

 The basic example looks like this: